ktorio/ktor-documentation/topics/resolution_algorithms.md

     }
 }
 ```
-Here, the first subtree will match only `/a` and the second will match any URL with one path segment, such as `/a`,
+Here, the first subtree will match only `/a`, and the second will match any URL with one path segment, such as `/a`,
 `/b`, `/any_other_path`.
-But for request `GET /a` the first route will win, because it has a better quality.
+But for request `GET /a` the first route will win because it has a better quality.
 You can see more details about the routing resolution algorithm below.

 Example tree 2: